mrJean1/PyGeodesy/README.rst

 There are three modules for ellipsoidal earth models, *ellipsoidalKarney*, *-Vincenty* and *-Nvector* and two for spherical ones, *sphericalTrigonometry* and *-Nvector*.
-Each module provides a geodetic LatLon_ and a geocentric Cartesian_ class with methods and functions to compute distance, area, perimeter, initial and final bearing, intermediate and nearest points, intersections of circles, path intersections, trilateration (by intersection, overlap and 3d), conversions and unrolling, among other things.
+Each module provides a geodetic LatLon_ and a geocentric Cartesian_ class with methods and functions to compute distance, surface area, perimeter, initial and final bearing, intermediate and nearest points, intersections of circles, path intersections, trilateration (by intersection, overlap and 3d), conversions and unrolling, among other things.
 For more information and further details see the documentation_, the descriptions